 Alternately, if you’re just feeling generous, you can buy me a coffee here.
 Apparently they do really good ones in that there ‘Swinging London’.

-A Story Of A London Family Adapting To Life In A Country Town is a feature on the BBC’s mid-sixties soap opera The Newcomers, which you can find here.
+A Story Of A London Family Adapting To Life In A Country Town is a feature on another Verity Lambert production, the BBC’s mid-sixties soap opera The Newcomers; you can find it here.

-You can find some chat about Adam Adamant Lives! producer Verity Lambert’s stint at the helm of Doctor Who in The Zeitgeist Tapes: Dr. Pod here.
+You can find some chat about Adam Adamant Lives! producer Verity Lambert’s stint as producer of Doctor Who in The Zeitgeist Tapes: Dr. Pod here.

 © Tim Worthington.